-Cultural Assets of the Mill River
+Cultural Assets of the Mill River in Amherst

 The Mill River is one of New England's historic jewels.
 Site of important Native American settlements, occupied by English colonials only a generation after the founding of the Massachusetts Bay Colony, it played a major role in the development of the American character.
 It's rare that such a small watershed has had so great an impact.